mmbman/Katagiri/1987-05-02-Prajna-Paramita-and-Emptiness.md

 The Lord said, in that case all the accumulation of merit on the part of a bodhisattva who causes an imperfect wisdom must be described as just empty, worthless, insignificant and unsubstantial.
 To the extent that the bodhisattva goes on contemplating all dharmas in this manner, to that extent he becomes one who does not lack imperfect wisdom.
 And to the extent that he does not lack imperfect wisdom, to that extent he begets an immeasurable and incalculable heap of merit.

-I think in the *Prajnaparamita* we tend to usually think, we say, “Avalokiteshvara when he practices deeply the Prajnaparamita,” something like that.
+I think in the *Prajñāpāramitā* we tend to usually think, we say, “Avalokiteshvara when he practices deeply the Prajñāpāramitā,” something like that.
 The me see...

-Avalokiteshvara bodhisattva when practicing deeply Prajnaparamita perceives that all five skandhas are empty and was saved from all suffering and distress.
+Avalokiteshvara bodhisattva when practicing deeply Prajñāpāramitā perceives that all five skandhas are empty and was saved from all suffering and distress.

 And toward the end we say, *gate gate pargate parasamgate bodhisvaha*.

-So in the Prajnaparamita two important points here.
-One is, Avalokiteshvara bodhisattva practices deeply Prajnaparamita.
+So in the Prajñāpāramitā two important points here.
+One is, Avalokiteshvara bodhisattva practices deeply Prajñāpāramitā.
 This is one point.
 The second, in this Heart Sutra, the last one, *gate gate pargate parasamgate bodhisvaha*: “gone, gone, gone beyond, gone altogether beyond.”
 According to the translation by Conze, it says “gone, gone, gone beyond, gone altogether beyond, oh what an awakening!
 All hail!
 This completes the heart of perfect wisdom.”
 This is a translation of gate gate: gone, gone, gone beyond, gone altogether beyond, oh!
 What an awakening.
 All hail!
 This completes the heart of perfect wisdom.”

  So two important points, okay?
-Bodhisattva has to practice Prajnaparamita.
+Bodhisattva has to practice Prajñāpāramitā.
 According to Conze's translation, he says “Avalokiteshvara bodhisattva as a symbol of compassion, or contents of Buddha's teaching, that is compassion.
-Avalokiteshvara was moving in the deep course of Prajnaparamita.
+Avalokiteshvara was moving in the deep course of Prajñāpāramitā.
 He translated like this.
 That is one point.
 That is a very important point.
 Then you can experience something.

-If the participating in deep course of the Prajnaparamita is described as empty.
+If the participating in deep course of the Prajñāpāramitā is described as empty.
 Okay?
 Empty, insignificant and unsubstantial, something like that.
 So emptiness is secondary.
 Anyway.
-First important point is you have to participate in the deep course of Prajnaparamita.
+First important point is you have to participate in the deep course of Prajñāpāramitā.
 And then, if you do this, secondly you can describe this practice as emptiness.
 In other words you can describe, you can taste emptiness.

 Emptiness is a very delicate teaching.
 Emptiness: you cannot practice emptiness, you don't know what emptiness is, because always emptiness.
 So you don't know how to practice emptiness.
-So I think most important point in the Prajnaparamita Sutra, I think you have to participate, you are moving in the deep course of Prajnaparamita.
+So I think most important point in the Prajñāpāramitā Sutra, I think you have to participate, you are moving in the deep course of Prajñāpāramitā.
 Then, it is described as emptiness.
 Insignificant, worthless and unsubstantial.
 Like this.

-And then the second point is, you never separate from Prajnaparamita.
+And then the second point is, you never separate from Prajñāpāramitā.
 You cannot lack, you cannot lack in perfect wisdom.
-So always you are with, you are with Prajnaparamita, always.
+So always you are with, you are with Prajñāpāramitā, always.
 This is the second point.

-So, first of all, Prajnaparamita, you have to move in the deep course of Prajnaparamita.
+So, first of all, Prajñāpāramitā, you have to move in the deep course of Prajñāpāramitā.
 That is perfect wisdom, we say.
 Well, deep, very deep, deep understanding.
 And then naturally you can love, you can share compassion naturally.
 If you really understand deeply, constantly deeply.
 You have to deepen your understanding again and again, day by day, whatever it is: good understanding, bad understanding, don't stay with a certain understanding of your own.
 Constantly you have to deepen.
 That's why the last sentence, “gate gate paragate parsamgate” means “gone, gone, gone beyond, gone altogether beyond.”
 Not only you, for all sentient beings, you have to go beyond.

 Why do you have to go beyond?
 If you understand something, then usually people are stuck in it.
 Or people always hold on their own understanding, believing this is right.
 Well, that is fine, but I think you shouldn't stay with a certain understanding.
 The point is to deepen constantly your understanding.
 For what?
 For you, and for all beings.
 That's why “gone altogether beyond,” you have to do.
 In order to live in peace and harmony in the human world, you have to do it.
 Beyond [whether] you like or you don't like.
 Anyway, this is our practice.
 That is Avalokiteshvara Bodhisattva.
 That is moving in the deep course of prajnaparamita.